TimurTsedik/documentsSearchEngine_by_ElasticSearch/README.md

 Indexes are created in the background.
 Data is imported in the background.

-After running `docker-compose up`, wait untill fastAPI server is up and running.
+After running `docker-compose up`, wait until fastAPI server is up and running.

 ### Swagger documentation